 Download only This manual offers guidance to clinicians on implementing drug testing in their practice.
-It presents the mechanics of testing, and outlines steps for preparing staff.
-Publication ID SMA12-4668 Publication Date May 2012 Format Guidelines or Manual Download TAP 32 PDF 4.13 MB Find Related Information Audience Professional Care Providers Population Group Workers & Workplace Series Technical Assistance Publications (TAPs) You May Also Be Interested In Medication for the Treatment of Alcohol Use Disorder: A Brief Guide This manual provides guidance on the use of medication-assisted treatment for alcohol use misuse.
+It presents the mechanics of testing and outlines steps for preparing staff.
+Publication ID SMA12-4668 Publication Date May 2012 Format Guidelines or Manual More like this Technical Assistance Publications (TAPs) Download TAP 32 PDF 4.13 MB Find Related Information Audience Professional Care Providers Population Group Workers & Workplace Series Technical Assistance Publications (TAPs) You May Also Be Interested In Medication for the Treatment of Alcohol Use Disorder: A Brief Guide This manual provides guidance on the use of medication-assisted treatment for alcohol use misuse.
 It summarizes approved medications, screening and assessment, treatment planning, and patient monitoring.
 Medication for the Treatment of Alcohol Use Disorder: Pocket Guide This pocket guide is designed as a quick reference for information about medication-assisted treatment for alcohol use disorder.
 It offers a checklist for prescribing medications to patients and provides a list of approved medications for treatment.
 Growing Older: Providing Integrated Care for An Aging Population This report for clinicians explains approaches to providing integrated care to older adults living with substance use disorder and mental illness.
 It highlights the importance of assessing patients for cognitive deficits and adapting behavioral interventions to help improve treatment outcomes.
 Pharmacologic Guidelines for Treating Individuals with Post-Traumatic Stress Disorder and Co-Occurring Opioid Use Disorders This manual offers guidelines for medication-assisted treatment for people, particularly veterans, living with post-traumatic stress disorder and co-occurring opioid use disorders.
 It covers screening, concomitant treatment, pharmacotherapy, and multiple misused substances.
 Identifying Mental Health and Substance Use Problems of Children and Adolescents: A Guide for Child-Serving Organizations This manual offers guidance and tools for identifying mental illness or substance use issues early in children and adolescents in various setting, such as in schools, the juvenile justice and child welfare system, and when receiving primary care.
-Incorporating Alcohol Pharmacotherapies Into Medical Practice This manual guides counselors in the use of medications to help clients achieve abstinence from alcohol.
-It describes how the medications work and whom may benefit.
-It also presents the side effects of three FDA-approved medications: acamprosate, disulfiram, and naltrexone.
+Talking with Your Adult Patients about Alcohol, Drug, and/or Mental Health Problems This guide provides clinicians with questions to begin discussions with adult patients about mental illness, substance use disorders, or both.
+It includes resources for patients who need an evaluation after a positive screening.